Not Your Average Job

 At Residential Computing, you’ll gain an extensive hands-on experience and the opportunity to learn, develop, and advance within and beyond our organization.
 The job is great preparation for our senior-level positions at ResComp and makes you a highly competitive candidate in post-graduation job searches.

 You will become connected to our alumni network, many of whom have gone on to work at major Bay Area companies such as Google, Twitter, LinkedIn, and Dreamworks, and often like to recruit directly from our staff.

 The Residential Computing Consultant (RCC), under the supervision of the Unit Supervisor (US), is the primary source of computer assistance for residents through the Helpdesk Program in a Residence Hall Unit.
-Working in a team of 4-7 other RCCs and a US, the RCCs provide support for resident computers and their in-room connection.
-RCCs work primarily with their fellow RCCs, their US, other Residential Computing staff, Academic Services Center staff, and Hall Staff.
-In addition to computer troubleshooting, RCCs educate residents about technology resources to promote academic and personal growth.
+Working in a team of 4-7 other RCCs and a US, the RCCs provide support for resident computers and their network connection.
+RCCs work primarily with their fellow RCCs, their US, other Residential Computing staff, Academic Center staff, and Hall Staff.
+In addition to technical troubleshooting, RCCs educate residents about technology resources to promote academic and personal growth.
 The workload is heaviest at the beginning of the school year and the schedule becomes much lighter and more flexible after the first month.

 Required: Effective communication skills and the ability to interact professionally with a diverse group of clients and staff; ability to work productively in teams; friendly and approachable; responsible and dependable; knowledge of current hardware and software packages in one or more operating systems (Windows, Macintosh); knowledge of basic computer network troubleshooting proficiency with Internet applications; minimum G.P.A. of 2.0.